aviswain/MicroDegree/Projects/CS32_BruinTour/README.md

 - [BruinTour Demo](https://youtu.be/4yM35dsAk-s)

 ### Applications
 I could see this route-generating process being extremely helpful for food delivery bots.
-Of course I'd have to make sure it doesn't cross the road when cars are going by...
+Of course I'd have to make sure the robot doesn't cross the road when cars are going by...

 ...or maybe I could make it indestructible!